orangejuice/blog/data/activity/movie-莫娣-2016/record.en.md

     Sally Hawkins Ethan Hawke
 ---

-The actors are extraordinary, with each role deeply ingrained into themselves, allowing gentleness and toughness to collide together, those personalities clearly displayed on the screen.
-That man who is full of gentleness and an open heart, that man who is isolated, closed off and selfish.
-But they are all people, they all need love.
+The actors are extraordinarily exceptional, embodying their roles deeply, blending tenderness with firmness on screen.
+Their heart is open and gentle, while the man is aloof, reclusive, and selfish.
+Yet, they are all human, and they all need love.